AI Memory for Business Automation: Persistent Assistants That Learn

 return results["documents"][0] if results["documents"] else []

 The key decision here is using PersistentClient instead of the default in-memory client.
-This ensures your business context survives process restarts.
+That way your business context survives process restarts.
 The SentenceTransformer model converts text into vectors so retrieval works by meaning, not just keyword matching.
 When someone asks about "payment terms," the system finds context about "invoicing schedules" and "net-60 agreements" too.

 Add intelligent context retrieval that builds prompts with relevant business knowledge: